thomasnib/Improving-Pesticide-Exposure/README.md

 ### 3. Results and Discussion
 <p align="justify">
 The results showed that the employed spatial interpolation methods applied to wind direction records produced distinct visual patterns.
 In this context, a visual comparison of interpolations on a randomly selected hour revealed that the inverse distance weighting and universal kriging approaches resulted in a more continuous field while the nearest neighbour method provided abrupt transitions across space.
 Interpolations obtained from the random forest model exhibited an intermediate behaviour.
+Conversely, the naïve approach provided a singular estimate across the study area, disregarding the spatial variation of the wind direction records.
 Overall, these findings align with findings from previous studies.
 </p>

 <p align="justify">
 Furthermore, the sensitivity analysis revealed that the proposed models performed relatively similar, as presented in Figure 2.
 This might be explained by the limited variability observed in hourly wind field measures.
-In this context, inverse distance weighting and universal kriging outperformed the baseline wind field interpolations of the nearest neighbour approach.
-This may be attributed to the positive spatial autocorrelation present in the data.
-In contrast, the random forest algorithm was found to exhibit an inferior performance compared to the other methods, mainly due to the limited number of observations available at each randomly selected hour.
+In this context, all models outperformed the baseline wind field interpolations of the naïve approach.
+Notably, inverse distance weighting and universal kriging exhibited superior performance compared to the nearest neighbour approach that is commonly used in pesticide dispersion simulations.
+In contrast, the random forest algorithm was found to perform slightly worse compared to the other interpolators, only outperforming the naïve method.
 </p>

 ![Model_Comparison](/Thesis/Figures/Sensitivity_Analysis.png)